Skip to content

 The following environmental variables should be set on the batch submission script (PBSPro script) in the case of attempting to run beyond 16 nodes.

-oneCCL environment variable
+oneCCL environment variables

-OneCCL mandatory environment variables
+oneCCL environment variables

 export CCL_PROCESS_LAUNCHER=pmix